graysonriffe/NFRev1/docs/pages/1_install.md

 Once the solution has been opened, you can find the `main.cpp` file inside the `src` folder as shown below.

-@image html blankproject.png "The template opened in Visual Studio" width=70%
+@image html blanktemplate.png "The template opened in Visual Studio" width=70%

-To build the project, go to Build -> Build Solution or Build Project, which will not build your assets.
-You can also also hit the default keyboard shortcut of `Ctrl-Shift-B` to build both your app and assets at once.
+To build the project, go to Build -> Build Solution or Build Project.
+The latter will not build your assets.
+You can also also hit the default keyboard shortcut of `Ctrl-Shift-B` to build both your app and assets.

 @note When the "Build Assets" project is built, the resulting NFPacks are moved to the output `assets` directory next to your .exe for you.